steveloughran/distributed-testing/articles/metrics_first_testing.md

 In this article I introduce the concept of Metrics First Testing, and show how instrumenting the internals of classes, enabling them to be published as metrics, enables better testing of distributed systems, while also offering potential to provide more information in production.

-Exporting instrumented classes in the form of remotely accessible metrics permits test runners to query the state of the System Under Test, both to make assertions about its state, and to collect histories and snapshots of its state for post-run diagnostics.
+Exporting instrumented classes in the form of remotely accessible metrics permits test runners to query the state of the **System Under Test**, both to make assertions about its state, and to collect histories and snapshots of its state for post-run diagnostics.

 This same observable state *may be useful* in production —though there is currently no evidence to support this hypothesis.